dpakGit/DevOps_Traning/100_Days_Challenge/Tasks/Task_7.md

 If you're still having issues, feel free to provide more details, and I'll do my best to help you troubleshoot!

+#### Troubleshoot (IMP)

+ERROR: ssh-copy-id tony@172.16.238.10

+/usr/bin/ssh-copy-id: ERROR: No identities found

+Solution:

+The error message "No identities found" typically indicates that ssh-copy-id is unable to find any SSH identities (public keys) to copy to the remote server.

+This can happen if:

+1. You haven't generated SSH keys on the local machine (jump host).
+2. The SSH keys are not in the default location (~/.ssh/id_rsa and ~/.ssh/id_rsa.pub).

+To resolve this issue:

+1. Generate SSH keys: If you haven't already, generate SSH keys on the jump host using the command:

+bash
+ssh-keygen -t rsa

+Press Enter to accept the default file name and location.

+2. Specify the identity file: If your SSH keys are in a non-default location or have a different name, you can specify the identity file using the -i option:

+bash
+ssh-copy-id -i ~/.ssh/your_key.pub tony@172.16.238.10

+Replace ~/.ssh/your_key.pub with the actual path to your public key file.

+After generating SSH keys or specifying the identity file, try running the ssh-copy-id command again:

+bash
+ssh-copy-id tony@172.16.238.10

+This should copy the public key to the remote server, allowing you to set up password-less SSH authentication.